Am I a Clingy/Needy Person?

 And skillfully wrought in the depths of the earth;

-Your eyes have seen my unformed substance; And in Your book were all written The days that were ordained for me, When as yet there was not one of them.
+Your eyes have seen my unformed substance; And in Your book were all written The days that were ordained for me, When, as yet there was not one of them.

 How precious also are Your thoughts to me, O God!
 How vast is the sum of them!

 I am enthralled by the many different facets of human nature, like temperament, personality, motivation, internal drive, character strengths and weaknesses.
 I'm always on the lookout for a new book to take my knowledge of it to greater lengths.
-As it was, late last night when I couldn't sleep, I happened upon some more nuggets of great information I just felt to share with you today.
-I will approach some of these temperaments individually so not to overwhelm anyone, so watch for future posts.
+As it was, late last night when I couldn't sleep, I happened upon some more nuggets of great information I just felt like sharing with you today.
+I will approach some of these temperaments individually so as not to overwhelm anyone, so watch for future posts.

-Today I want to share about one particular type of temperament weakness.
+Today, I want to share about one particular type of temperament weakness.
 Please keep in mind that when God created us, He did not make us perfect!
 NEWS FLASH -Shocker!
-He made us to have needs that would be met through a number of ways, some by other humankind, (relationally) but most importantly, by God Himself.
+He made us to have needs that would be met through a number of ways, some by other humankind (relationally), but most importantly, by God Himself.

 There are many types of people in the world.
 Granted, some are far more enjoyable to be around than others!
 Some just need a spiritual realignment, like a good chiropractor!
 Others may need a good heart and/or mind surgery, with the Word of God!
 But the truth is, we are ALL in need of a Savior who can help us, change us, and make us new.
-So don't beat yourself up when you come face to face with some of your own temperament weaknesses.
+So don't beat yourself up when you come face-to-face with some of your own temperament weaknesses.
 They are obvious for a reason -so you will work on them!

 So today, I want to share with you some aspects of a particular temperament, and that would be the Needy/Clingy Temperament.
 Have you ever asked yourself (or were you brave enough to ask someone else) if you appear needy?
 Or clingy?
 Here are some good tell-tale signs for you to consider.
-Remember, this is not to humiliate or degrade...hopefully it helps you to have better understanding if you fall into this temperament type.
+Remember, this is not to humiliate or degrade...hopefully it helps you to have a better understanding if you fall into this temperament type.